MethodologyBy Matthew Juszczyk

 Together, these three categories build a fuller picture of streamer adoption behavior than viewership metrics alone.

 Skipping may seem like a small action, but in aggregate it tells a larger story.
 If dozens of small creators consistently reject a title, it signals a structural mismatch between the game and streamer identity.
+You can see which games currently pass this test on our page.
 This is data studios and agencies cannot access through traditional Twitch analytics, which only reveal what rises to the top.

 Neutral choices add another dimension.
 High neutrality indicates an audience that is open but unconvinced — a segment studios can win with the right campaign spend, creator briefs, or early access keys.
 Neutrals are not losses, they are opportunities.